5 Days in New York City: Complete First-Timer Itinerary

 - → The Met is enormous—focus on 3–4 wings, not the whole museum.

-- → The Roof Garden/Bar is closed until 2030 for Tang Wing construction — plan to skip this in 2026.
+- → The Roof Garden/Bar is closed for Tang Wing construction—skip until reopening.

 - → Wear comfy shoes—you'll walk 4.8+ km inside.